Italy arrests doctors suspected of taking bribes to discourage breast feeding

-ROME, Nov 21 (Reuters) - Italian police put 12 paediatricians under house arrest on Friday for allegedly accepting extravagant gifts from makers of baby milk formula to promote it in place of breastfeeding.
+ROME (Reuters) - Italian police put 12 pediatricians under house arrest on Friday for allegedly accepting extravagant gifts from makers of baby milk formula to promote it in place of breastfeeding.

 Carabinieri police Captain Gennaro Riccardi told Reuters the salespeople would hand out “hundreds of thousands of euros” in gifts to doctors employed by the state-run healthcare system if local sales figures were high.